Cultural views on the midriff and navel: Film

 The Hays Code was abandoned soon after, with it the prohibition of female navel exposure and other restrictions.
 The influence of the National Legion of Decency had also waned by the 1960s.
 With the withdrawal of the Code and the change to a classification regime, the ban on the exposure of parts of the human body that had previously been regarded as immodest or indecent was withdrawn; and with it, there was an increasing level of body exposure over time.
 The exposure of the navel ceased to be controversial in the context of a general increase in nudity.

-A notable Post-Hays live-action film example is Carrie Fisher's role as Princess Leia during the beginning of Return of the Jedi after being captured by Jabba the Hutt, where she wears a metal bikini, which exposes her bare midriff.

-During the late 1980s, animated heroines began exposing more skin as well.
-In the 1989 musical-fantasy film The Little Mermaid, the lead protagonist, Ariel, revealed her navel while wearing only fins and a seashell bra, a first in Disney's history.
+In the 2000s, Devon Aoki's bad girl character Suki in 2 Fast 2 Furious wore low rise pants and a cut off crop-top exposing her midriff and belly button was a popular iconic style.
+During the audition for Transformers, Megan Fox was once told from Michael Bay about the looks of her stomach for the role.